 - Nurse practitioner students will generally be allowed to use no more than four separate clinical sites for their direct clinical experiences.
-Clinical observation may be arranged for additional sites but will not count towards the nurse practitioner student's total clinical hours and must be approved by credentialing, RCF, and Clinical Director. - FNP students may spend up to a total of 40% of the clinical practicum hours with an MD or DO. - Suitable primary care sites include, but are not limited to: - Community health centers - Public health departments - o Family practice offices - Internal medicine offices - Pediatrics - WH/OBGYN/Midwifery - Geriatrics - Specialty sites (sites pertinent to the FNP scope of practice and for no more than 20% of total clinical time): - Convenient Care/Fast Track ED, Neurology, Cardiology, Endocrinology, Pulmonology, Dermatology, Gastroenterology, Mental Health, Orthopedics (adult), Nephrology, Rheumatology, ENT, and Urology are the only approved specialty sites. - ii.
-No more than one specialty rotation may be completed during the clinical practicum. - iii.
-Prior to completing rotations in specialty sites the student must complete and demonstrate satisfactory progress in primary care rotations. - iv.
-Students must be able to achieve the following learning objectives for a specialty rotation to be approved: - 1.
-Have the ability to provide direct care to the patient; includes history, examination, diagnosis, and development of the plan of care. - 2.
-Demonstrate the relevance of the specialty rotation and its relationship to the primary care provider for ongoing patient care.

-Preceptors for these courses may include licensed/certified health professionals of the following types:
+Clinical observation may be arranged for additional sites but will not count towards the nurse practitioner student's total clinical hours and must be approved by credentialing, RCF, and Clinical Director. - Family Nurse Practitioner students may participate in telehealth visits and must meet all board of nursing licensure requirements in the state where the patient resides. - o No more than 20% of program clinical hours may be telehealth visits. - FNP students may participate in any telehealth visits performed by the preceptor. - o No more than 30% of each population-focused visit can be performed via telehealth. - FNP students may spend up to a total of 40% of the clinical practicum hours with an MD or DO. - Suitable primary care sites include, but are not limited to: - Community health centers - Public health departments - Family practice offices - Internal medicine offices - Pediatrics - WH/OBGYN/Midwifery - Geriatrics - Specialty sites (sites pertinent to the FNP scope of practice and for no more than 20% of total clinical time): - Convenient Care/Fast Track ED, Neurology, Cardiology, Endocrinology, Pulmonology, Dermatology, Gastroenterology, Mental Health, Orthopedics (adult), Nephrology, Rheumatology, ENT, and Urology are the only approved specialty sites. - No more than one specialty rotation may be completed during the clinical practicum. - Prior to completing rotations in specialty sites the student must complete and demonstrate satisfactory progress in primary care rotations. - Students must be able to achieve the following learning objectives for a specialty rotation to be approved: - Have the ability to provide direct care to the patient; includes history, examination, diagnosis, and development of the plan of care. - Demonstrate the relevance of the specialty rotation and its relationship to the primary care provider for ongoing patient care. - Preceptors for these courses may include licensed/certified health professionals of the following types: - Nurse-midwives - Nurse practitioners - Allopathic physicians (MDs) - Osteopathic physicians (DOs)

-- o Nurse-midwives

-- Nurse practitioners

-- Allopathic physicians (MDs)

-- Osteopathic physicians (DOs)